9 Archie Loses It!

 Bob: To take your head off like they did at Badr.
 Can we get back to that battle and what happened next?

-Gerry: In a minute.
+Archie: In a minute.
 Uzza, I always thought that it was Allah who taught the Koran to Muhammad.
 Now you are telling us that it was an angel all along.

 Uzza: Yes.
 You could consider Gabriel the Messenger to the Messenger.

-Gerry: Muhammad never spoke to God directly or God directly to him?
+Archie: So, Muhammad never spoke to God directly or God directly to him?

 Uzza: I did not say that.
 Gabriel used to visit Muhammad on a regular basis usually at night, which is why some have speculated, and there is a saying of Muhammad to that effect, that much of the Koran was delivered in dreams.

-Archie: The Koran was all dreamt up???
+Bob: The Koran was all dreamt up???

 Uzza: I did not say that either, although we have an authenticated account of a companion of Muhammad, when asked by a believer to show him God’s spokesperson receiving a communication from above, pulling open a tent flap to show a snoring Muhammad.